Electric Vehicle

 What could be better

-• Cabin insulation is basic, so outside noise comes in.
+• Cabin insulation is basic, and road noise gets tiring on longer shifts.

 Quick specs